 To ensure your certificate is sent to the right address, please check and update your ‘contact’ address details in my.unimelb before 17 July.

 How to respond

 You must respond to your offer to graduate through your my.unimelb account.

 - Go to your Graduation Details page in my.unimelb.

 - Click on 'Respond to my graduation ceremony invitation'.

 - Choose whether you would like to graduate in absentia or or defer.

 Are there deadlines for responding to my invitation?

 Yes.
 The deadlines for responding will be outlined in your invitation.
-If you don't respond by the deadline, you will be assumed to be graduating in absentia.
-If this happens, your testamur will be sent to your preferred mailing address at the conclusion of the ceremony round.
-Once an Award is conferred, you are unable to attend a later conferring ceremony for that Award.
+If you don't respond by the deadline, you will be automatically deferred to the next ceremony round.

 Checking your name and address details